cloudnull/cruton/README.md

 CREATE INDEX entities_name_idx ON cruton.entities (name);
 ```

-The next level is the Environments which contains general information about the environment.
+The next level is the Environments which contains general information about the environment which resources are will be deployed under.

 ``` cql
 CREATE TABLE cruton.environments (